thuongtuandang/Time_Series/README.md

 Here are my projects related to time series analysis:

 - ARIMA-Prophet-LSTM Folder: This folder contains datasets on temperature alongside meticulously detailed notebook files for each model: ARIMA, Prophet, and LSTM.
-These notebooks provide comprehensive explanations, including the models' setup, the rationale behind their use, parameter tuning, and their application to the temperature data for forecasting.
+These notebooks provide comprehensive explanations, including neccessarily statistical tests, models' setup, the rationale behind their use, parameter tuning, and their application to the temperature data for forecasting.

 - StackingModels Folder: With more complex weather data, I've expanded the collection with additional models and explanations, focusing on more complex scenarios.
 It includes: